sftpgo/docs/docs/config-file.md

   - `bcrypt_options`, struct containing the options for bcrypt hashing algorithm
     - `cost`, integer between 4 and 31.
 Default: 10
   - `algo`, string.
 Algorithm to use for hashing passwords.
 Available algorithms: `argon2id`, `bcrypt`.
 For bcrypt hashing we use the `$2a$` prefix.
 Default: `bcrypt`
 - `password_validation` struct.
 It defines the password validation rules for admins and protocol users.
+Prefer the entropy based approach to the static rules as it evaluates the overall cryptographic strength of passwords and provides stronger security.
   - `admins`, struct.
 It defines the password validation rules for SFTPGo admins.
     - `min_entropy`, float.
 Defines the minimum password entropy.
 [More details](https://github.com/wagslane/go-password-validator#what-entropy-value-should-i-use){:target="_blank"}. `0` means disabled, any password will be accepted.
 Default: `0`.
+    - `length`, integer.
+Defines the minimum password length.
+Default: `0`.
+    - `uppers`, integer.
+Defines the minimum number of uppercase characters.
+Default: `0`.
+    - `lowers`, integer.
+Defines the minimum number of lowercase characters.
+Default: `0`.
+    - `digits`, integer.
+Defines the minimum number of digits.
+Default: `0`.
+    - `specials`, integer.
+Defines the minimum number of special characters.
+Default: `0`.
   - `users`, struct.
 It defines the password validation rules for SFTPGo protocol users.
     - `min_entropy`, float.
 This value is used as fallback if no more specific password strength is set at user/group level.
+Default: `0`.
+    - `length`, integer.
+Defines the minimum password length.
+Default: `0`.
+    - `uppers`, integer.
+Defines the minimum number of uppercase characters.
+Default: `0`.
+    - `lowers`, integer.
+Defines the minimum number of lowercase characters.
+Default: `0`.
+    - `digits`, integer.
+Defines the minimum number of digits.
+Default: `0`.
+    - `specials`, integer.
+Defines the minimum number of special characters.
 Default: `0`.
 - `password_caching`, boolean.
 Verifying argon2id passwords has a high memory and computational cost, verifying bcrypt passwords has a high computational cost, by enabling, in memory, password caching you reduce these costs.
 Default: `true`
 - `update_mode`, integer.
 Defines how the database will be initialized/updated.
 0 means automatically.
 1 means manually using the initprovider sub-command.
 - `create_default_admin`, boolean.
 Before you can use SFTPGo you need to create an admin account.
 If you open the admin web UI, a setup screen will guide you in creating the first admin account.
 You can automatically create the first admin account by enabling this setting and setting the environment variables `SFTPGO_DEFAULT_ADMIN_USERNAME` and `SFTPGO_DEFAULT_ADMIN_PASSWORD`.
 You can also create the first admin by loading initial data.
 This setting has no effect if an admin account is already found within the data provider.
 Default `false`.